msalvalaglio/PSSP_notebook/_build/html/_sources/index.md

 This is a collection of notes and exercises associated with the [Particulate Systems and Separations II module](https://moodle.ucl.ac.uk/course/view.php?id=1191), part of the 2$^{nd}$ year of the [ChemEng curriculum at UCL](https://www.ucl.ac.uk/chemical-engineering/).

+These note are intended as a support to the lecture material, available to UCL students.

 ```{admonition} Contribute to evolve these notes!